Tim Hicks: 5:01, 5:01+, and Tim Hicks

-Shake These Walls and “Shake These Walls” Tour
+Shake These Walls and tour

-Tim’s next album Shake These Walls was released Sept 9, 2016.
+Hicks's next album Shake These Walls was released on September 9, 2016.
 It was produced by CMA and Grammy nominee Corey Crowder.
-The album Featured the Top 10 singles “Stompin’ Ground”, “Slow Burn”, “Slide Over”, and “Forever Rebels”.
+The album featured the top-10 singles "Stompin' Ground", "Slow Burn", "Slide Over", and "Forever Rebels".

-In 2017 Tim Hicks headlined his second nationwide tour, called the “Shake These Walls Tour”.
+In 2017 Hicks headlined his second nationwide tour, called the Shake These Walls Tour.

-CMT TV aired a special on the “Shake These Walls" tour titled “Tim Hicks Sudbury Sunday Night”.
+CMT TV aired a special on the Shake These Walls Tour titled Tim Hicks Sudbury Sunday Night.
 The special was nominated for a CCMA Award and Certified for two CIMA Road Gold Awards.

-New Tattoo and “Get Loud” Tour
+New Tattoo and Get Loud Tour

 In 2018, Hicks was presented with the first Nielsen Compass Award at the Country Music Association of Ontario Awards.
-This award recognizes an artist for the most total content plays including streams, single and album sales as well as total social media following.
 He won the award again in 2019.

-In March 2018, Hicks joined Brantley Gilbert’s tour as an opening act throughout Western Canada.
+In March 2018, Hicks joined Brantley Gilbert's tour as an opening act throughout Western Canada.

-In June 2018, Hicks released his fourth studio album New Tattoo and announced his “Get Loud” tour.
-His first single “LOUD” from this album was licensed by the NHL across North America.
+In June 2018, Hicks released his fourth studio album New Tattoo and announced his Get Loud tour.
+His first single "Loud" from this album was licensed by the NHL across North America.
 The song was used on Sportsnet and NBC Sports in various promotional segments.

-The “Get Loud” tour was his third headlining national tour in Canada and featured Tebey, Madeline Merlo, and Andrew Hyatt as opening acts.
+The Get Loud tour was his third headlining national tour in Canada and featured Tebey, Madeline Merlo, and Andrew Hyatt as opening acts.
 For the tour he partnered with PLUS1 and donated $1 from every ticket sold to the Unison Fund.

-His next single from New Tattoo "What A Song Should Do" became his first number 1 song at Canadian country radio.
+His next single from New Tattoo "What a Song Should Do" became his first number 1 song at Canadian country radio.
 This song also reached number one on Australia’s CMC Chart.

 By the end of 2018, it was announced that Hicks was the 7th most played Canadian country artist for that year.

-Wreck This and Campfire Troubador
+Wreck This, Campfire Troubador, and Talk to Time

-In early 2020, Hicks announced the “Wreck This Town World Tour” along with a digital release of Wreck a 3-song EP which included the single "No Truck Song".
-“No Truck Song” was produced by Jeff Coplan and co-written by Tim Hicks, Coplan, and Bruce Wallace.
+In early 2020, Hicks announced the “Wreck This Town World Tour” along with a digital release of Wreck a three-song EP which included the single "No Truck Song".
+“No Truck Song” was produced by Jeff Coplan and co-written by Hicks, Coplan, and Bruce Wallace.
 "No Truck Song" became Hicks' second number one single at Canadian country radio.
 Hicks expanded on his previous EP with a 6-track extended play Wreck This released on June 26, 2020.

-In 2021, he released the extended play Campfire Troubador, which included the single "The Good, the Bad and the Pretty".
+In 2021, he released the extended play Campfire Troubador, which included a special edition of the single "The Good, the Bad and the Pretty".
 He released a new single, "Whiskey Does", in February 2022.
+On September 2, 2022, Hicks released his fifth studio album Talk to Time, which included the singles "The Good, the Bad and the Pretty", "Whiskey Does", "Dodge Out of Hell", and the title track.